The British Army's Rifles are celebrating the regiment's 14th birthday today.

 Each Rifleman who serves with the regiment in Northern Ireland is entitled to allowances, including higher pay, and 12 free warrants to fly to mainland Britain every year.

-Based at Edinburgh's Dreghorn Barracks, 3 RIFLES will be a part of the British Army's new strike brigades within 3rd (UK) Division from 2021, when it will move to its new home at Catterick, North Yorkshire.
+Based at Edinburgh's Dreghorn Barracks, 3 RIFLES will be a part of the British Army's new strike brigades within 3rd (UK) Division later this year, when it will move to its new home at Catterick, North Yorkshire.

-The battalion contains around 650 troops and has deployed on five tours to Iraq and Afghanistan.
+The battalion contains around 650 troops and has deployed on tours to Iraq and Afghanistan.

 It currently uses the Foxhound protected patrol vehicle, but will convert to the Mastiff, and then the new Mechanised Infantry Vehicle in the future.